Munich-Quantum-Software-Stack/QDMI/README.md

 ### Who is using QDMI?

 QDMI will be the default communication channel within the MQSS, meaning all hardware and software tools integrated into the MQSS will have to support QDMI.
-Moreover, tools implementing QDMI can also be seemlessly integrated in other software stacks understanding QDMI.
+Moreover, platforms implementing QDMI can also be seemlessly integrated in other software stacks understanding QDMI, as can software tools interfacing with QDMI for platform feedback.

 ### Where is the code?